symbiote-library/docker-project/readme.md

 #### Step 2

-Create a `docker.env` file in your project root and define the docker configuration.
+Create a `docker.env` file in your project root to define the docker configuration.

 Example config:
 ```